 LeBeau flashes a microexpression of contempt and one of his shoulders shrugs; he’s not confident in what he’s saying–this is pointing towards deception.

 “tube, um, that was provided to us in this case."

 Consider his words teamed with the nonverbal cues.
 He shakes his head when mentioning, "collected from the RAV 4".
 Notice he says, "EDTA tube" with no mention of Steven Avery's blood.
 He shows contempt and indicates he isn't confident in his words (shrug), Then hesitates, "um", and continues with another key statement, "that was provided to us".
 Again, this could suggest his doubt in the samples provided to him?

 At the end of this, LeBeau, sends a look of curiosity (eyebrows raised, head back), as if to say "Did you get what you wanted?" or to judge behavioural responses from the prosecution.

-It's seems clear to me that he's been put in a situation that he disapproves of, and he's tying to stay above the surface.
+It seems clear to me that he's been put in a situation that he disapproves of, and he's trying to stay above the surface.
 To say what he's supposed to say, without actually telling a lie.
 The question is, what kind of bullying, or threats have put him in that position, so that he isn't prepared to speak out the whole truth, in a matter with such a serious consequence.

-Gahn sits still (this is his baseline [usual behaviour], sudden significant deviation from it raises a red flag), with his fingers tightly interlocked (high stress) in front of him (vulnerability), as he asks the question.
-It suddenly gets interesting:
+Gahn sits still–this is his baseline, his usual behaviour–a sudden significant deviation from it raises a red flag.
+With his fingers tightly interlocked in front of him, his stress and vulnerability are on show as he asks the question.

-"...Teresa Halbuck's RAV 4, that were sent to you in this case?"
+"Teresa Halbuck's RAV 4, that were sent to you in this case?"

-This is the same part of the question that LeBeau is also uncomfortable with!
+This is the same part of the question that LeBeau is also uncomfortable with.